codeforamerica/honolulu_answers/README.md

 An Opsworks stack will have been created and launching.
 To get details:

-1. Log into the [OpsWorks](http://console.aws.amazon.com/opsworks) control panel
+1. Log into the [OpsWorks](http://console.aws.amazon.com/opsworks) console
 3. You should see an OpsWorks stack listed named **Honolulu Answers** -- click on it.
 If you see more than one listed (because you kicked it off a few times), they are listed in alphabetical-then-chronological order.
 So the last *Honolulu Answers* stack listed will be the most recent one.
 4. Click on **Instances** within the OpsWorks stack you selected.
 5. Once the Instance turns green and shows its status as *Online*,you can click the IP address link and the Honolulu Answers application will load!

+## Deleting an OpsWorks Stack
+1. Go to the [OpsWorks](http://console.aws.amazon.com/opsworks) console and select the OpsWorks stack that you've launched.
+Delete the Instances and Layers of the Stack.
+Once these are deleted, you can delete the Stack.